1947 New York Yankees season

 The 1947 New York Yankees season was the team's 45th season.
 The team finished with a record of 97–57, winning their 15th pennant, finishing 12 games ahead of the Detroit Tigers.
 New York was managed by Bucky Harris.
 The Yankees played their home games at Yankee Stadium.
 In the World Series, they defeated the Brooklyn Dodgers in 7 games.
 It was the first ever season of the Yankees to be broadcast live on television with WABD providing the television broadcast feed to viewers in the city.

 Regular season

-The 1947 Yankees, led by MVP Joe DiMaggio, won the AL pennant by 12 games over the Tigers.
-They played the Brooklyn Dodgers in the World Series, winning a close-fought seven-game series that featured memorable moments like Cookie Lavagetto's walk-off double in game 4 and Al Gionfriddo's famous catch that robbed DiMaggio of a potential home run.
+Led by American League Most Valuable Player Joe DiMaggio, the 1947 Yankees won the AL pennant by 12 games over the Detroit Tigers.
+They then defeated the Brooklyn Dodgers in seven games in the World Series.
+Notable plays included Cookie Lavagetto's walk-off double in Game 4 and Al Gionfriddo's catch of a drive by DiMaggio that might otherwise have been a home run.